markslorach/countries-db/README.md

 * View more info about a country and its bordering countries
 * Fully mobile responsive

-## Future
+## Future Considerations
-I plan on building this into a full-stack application with user authentication and a database so users can add their favourite countries.
+-  User authentication
+-  Ability to add countries to favorites

 ## Links
 Deployed Link - https://countriesdb.vercel.app \